Howdy folks!

 Utah famous person alert:

-Did you know that Anthony Wilford Brimley was born in Salt Lake City, Utah?
-Anthony Wilford Brimley was an American actor, stuntman, and served time in the military.
+Did you know Anthony Wilford Brimley was born in Salt Lake City, Utah?
+Anthony Wilford Brimley was an American actor, a stuntman, who served time in the military.
 To learn more about Anthony Wilford Brimley: CLICK HERE

 Be sure to get your parent/caretaker’s permission before clicking on any links.